LibraryCarpentry/lc-shell/_episodes/05-counting-mining.md

 >{: .bash}
 >
 >
 >Now let's change the scenario.
 We want to know the 10 files that contain _the most_ words.
+Check the manual for the `wc` command (either using `man wc` or `wc --help`)
+> to see if you can find out what flag to use to print out the number of words (but not the number of lines and bytes).
 Fill in the blanks below to count the words for each file, put them into order, and then make an output of the 10 files with the most words (Hint: The sort command sorts in ascending order by default).
 >
 >~~~
->__ -w *.tsv | sort __ | ____
+>wc __ *.tsv | sort __ | ____
 >~~~
 >{: .bash}
 >